Scalable Spatiotemporal Inference with Biased Scan Attention Transformer Neural Processes: EXPERIMENTS

 \subsection{2D Gaussian Processes}

-For this benchmark, we create tasks from 2D GP samples with a squared exponential kernel and lengthscale sampled from $\text{Beta}(3.0, 7.0)$, which has a mean and median of $\approx$ 0.3.
+For this benchmark, we create tasks from 2D GP samples with an RBF kernel and lengthscale sampled from $\text{Beta}(3.0, 7.0)$, which has a mean and median of $\approx$ 0.3.
 This is a more challenging benchmark than is typically used and allows for greater differentiation among models since more than 50\% of lengthscales fall below 0.3 and less than 10\% lie above 0.5.
 (In practice, we found that even less powerful NPs could easily learn lengthscales above 0.4-0.5).
 We provide an extensive description of the 2D GP tasks in \autoref{appendix:exp}.

-In order to evaluate the generalization of various NPs, we evaluate them under four different scenarios: (1) tasks sampled from the training domain, (2) tasks sampled from the training domain shifted by 10, (3) tasks where the domain has doubled along each axis, and (4) tasks where the model receives data at two different scales simultaneously.
+In order to evaluate the generalization of various NPs, we evaluate them under four different scenarios: (1) tasks sampled from the training domain, (2) tasks sampled from the training domain shifted by 10 units, (3) tasks where the domain has doubled along each axis, and (4) multiscale tasks where the model receives data at two different resolutions simultaneously.
 Scenario (4) is particularly relevant because it mimics a situation where satellite imagery is available at two different levels of granularity and must be synthesized.
-Multiresolution training is also useful under limited compute: by providing the model with high resolution data for a target region and coarse resolution data for the surrounding area, the model can focus on the target region while still incorporating important contextual information.
-In this benchmark, using the coarser resolution for surrounding area results in a $\approx$78\% reduction in the total number of pixels. \autoref{appendix:multires-gp} shows an example of a multiresolution task.
+Multiresolution training is also useful under limited compute: by providing the model with high-resolution data for a target region and coarse-resolution data for the surrounding area, the model can focus on the target region while still incorporating important contextual information.
+In this benchmark, using the coarser resolution for the surrounding area results in a $\approx$78\% reduction in the total number of pixels. \autoref{appendix:multires-gp} shows an example of a multiresolution task.
 Because ConvCNP requires a fixed grid and TNP-D fails under shifting and scaling, we compare only PT-TE-TNP and BSA-TNP on (4).

-In this case, PT-TE-TNP struggles because it has to allocate a fixed number of latents across the entire domain.
+BSA-TNP not only outperforms the other methods on tasks from the original training domain, but also suffers no performance degradation under the out-of-distribution tasks, i.e. shifting and scaling.
+TNP-D fails because it does not exhibit any form of translation invariance.
+ConvCNP oversmooths output due to the induced latent grid, and PT-TE-TNP struggles due to the bottleneck imposed by the inducing points.
+We provide an extended comparison to the full TE-TNP as well as a variant of PT-TE-TNP with more inducing points in \autoref{2d-gp} of \autoref{appendix:extended-results}.